codingvlad/akka-websockets-push/README.md

 # akka-websockets-push

-A small playground project for implementing a server that pushes numbers from a fibonacci stream to a websocket client using akka http.
+A small playground project for implementing a light http server that pushes numbers from a fibonacci stream to a websocket client using akka http.

 ## Motivation